 For a small number of low volume routes (to be confirmed later this year) you’ll need to go to an overseas visa application centre to have your photo taken.

 You’ll continue to submit your fingerprints and a photo at an overseas visa application centre.

 The points-based system will include a route for skilled workers who have a job offer from an approved employer sponsor.

-If you will earn less than this - but no less than £20,480 - you may still be able to apply by ‘trading’ points on specific characteristics against your salary.
+If you earn less than this - but no less than £20,480 - you may still be able to apply by ‘trading’ points on specific characteristics against your salary.
 For example, if you have a job offer in a shortage occupation or have a PhD relevant to the job.

 Details of how the points system will work are in the further details document.

 Global talent scheme

 The global talent scheme will be opened up to EU, EEA and Swiss citizens.
 It will allow highly-skilled scientists and researchers to come to the UK without a job offer.

 International students and graduates

 Student visa routes will be opened up to EU, EEA and Swiss citizens.
 You’ll be able to apply for a visa to study in the UK if you:

 - have been offered a place on a course